Jdender/match-router/README.md

     <script defer src="TODO"></script>
 </head>
 ```
-Make sure you add the `defer` attribute or you could also put the script at the end of the body instead.
+Make sure you either add the `defer` attribute or you could also put the script at the end of the body instead of the head tag.

 ## Usage

 Simply create a parent element with `id="route-matcher"` then just add your routes as a `data-route` attribute onto your child elements.
 Any element who's route doesn't match the current one will be set to `display: hidden`.
 ```html